GingerNinja23/ipop-documentation/Running-SocialVPN-on-Windows-7.md

     connecting to XMPP server and becoming ONLINE.
 If you do not see this message, that means that you have not properly connected.

-2. Run SocialVPN on another machine using same credentials and they will connect with each other.
+1. Run SocialVPN on another machine using same credentials and they will connect with each other.

    By default, addresses are assigned dynamically on a round-robin fashion.
 Alternatively, you can assign addresses for your peers yourself through an additional configuration file.
 Please refer to our [[FAQs|FAQs]] for details.

 ### Close SocialVPN software
-1. Close two shell windows.
+1. Close two console windows.